 Franz Jagerstatter was born in St. Radegund, Austria in 1907.
 He was the illegitimate son of Rosalia Huber and Franz Bachmeier who was killed in the First World War.
 His mother later married a man named Heinrich Jagerstatter.[Learn more]

 G.K.
-Chesterton Theatre Company a 501(c)(3) was founded in Los Angeles, CA in 2009 by playwright Cathal Gallagher and his son Peter Gallagher.
-They believed strongly that people are drawn to characters who stand for some principle or belief at great personal cost and that there was a market for plays about heroic figures.
+Chesterton Theatre Company a 501(c)(3) non-profit organization was founded in Los Angeles, CA, in 2009 by popular playwright Cathal Gallagher and his son Peter Gallagher.
+Both believed strongly that people are drawn to characters who stand for some principle or belief at great personal cost and that there was a market for plays about heroic figures.

-This fall the company's name was changed to G.K.
-Chesterton Entertainment to fulfill the board's desire to expand beyond theatre to reach as many people as possible.
+In the fall of 2020, the company’s name was changed to G.K.
+Chesterton Entertainment to reflect the board’s desire to expand beyond theatre in an effort to reach as many people as possible.

 And as always, we thank you for your continued prayers and support!